knoxnoe/goshot/README.md

 ### Installation

-> [!WARNING]
+> [!NOTE]
-> The CLI is a work in progress and will be coming very soon.
+> The CLI is a work in progress, but should be more or less functional.

 ```bash
 # Install the CLI tool